 “I really didn’t think I’d be in this seat right here coming off 9,” English said.
 “I thought I kind of made some really dumb bogeys on eight, nine and kind of shot myself out of the tournament.
 But Smitty was saying, ‘Hey let’s go beat this back nine.
 Let’s get back under par for the tournament for the day, and let’s get after it.’
 So it was almost pedal to the metal.”

 Notes: The others to win in their first trip to this event at TPC Southwind were Lee Westwood (2010) and Dicky Pride (1994). ...
 English is the 11th American to win this event since 2000 and the seventh to come from behind in the last eight years here. ...
 English is the eighth player in his 20s to win this year compared to 15 last year. ...
-Brad Fritsch finished the tournament in style, holing out from the 18th fairway from 177 yards out.
-That put him at even par and tied for 56th.
+Shawn Stefani, the 31-year-old rookie on tour and leader after the third round, shot a 76 and wound up tied for seventh.